 Here is a frugal and easy natural gelatin hair gel recipe you can make in just minutes at home!
 No toxins in sight.

 - Light hold: 1/2 tsp. grassfed gelatin

 - 1 cup hot water

 - Optional for fragrance – 10 drops of your favorite essential oils.
-For hair, mine are lavender, rosemary, sweet orange, and peppermint. (where to buy high quality essential oils)
+My favorites are lavender, peppermint, cedarwood,or rosemary.

 - Glass jar (like an 8 ounce mason jar) or squirt bottle

 - Optional: for additional moisture, add some vegetable glycerine or pure aloe vera gel

 Pour the hot water into an 8 ounce container (but not plastic just yet since it’s so hot!) and pour in the gelatin.
 Stir to combine then refrigerate for 3-4 hours or until set.
 Drop the essential oils in once cooled and stir.